 Of course, block quotes can also be used for traditional quotations.
 The old-fashioned guideline of putting quotes over four lines into a block quote is still relevant for modern blogging.
 However, the quote doesn’t need to be so long to benefit from block quotes.
 Even a line or two can be formatted this way for emphasis.

 8.)
 Sprinkle Text with Relevant Images and Graphics

 One of the great things about the Internet is that you can add anything to your blog post format.
 Whether you’re using WordPress or another content management system, all kinds of images and graphics can dress up your post.
-And this is good practice: research suggests that if you have images and videos throughout your post, your audience is more likely to scroll through the whole article.
+And this is good practice: Images benefit the user experience in many ways.
 This not only improves your SEO, but increases your overall influence.